 She also packed a mirror.
 Not a compact-sized one that you can use discreetly.
 A full-on silver mirror with a long handle.

 Apparently the rules are to look at yourself in this mirror at least twice during each inning.
-I was aghast to see her boyfriend using it too.
 They adjusted his hair together right before taking a self-pic with her smartphone.

 4. Sun protection

 It was freakin’ hot, but I didn’t see one single person slathering on sunscreen.

 What I saw was a sea of parasols shielding their owners from the sun.
 I also spotted a girl with a fleece blanket draped over her legs.

 For those who didn’t bring their parasols or blankets (shudder), sleeves were a popular option.